kotoko/program-tester-python/README.md

 And run:

-    ./program-tester
+    ./program-tester.py

 Done!

 ### Full installation
-Advantages of full installation: easy update, translation support, convenient running.
+Advantages of full installation: easy update, localisation support, convenient running.
 Following programs must be already installed: **git**, **gettext**, **make**.
-I'm assuming you using bash.
+I'm assuming that your shell is bash.
 If not, make appropriate adjustments.

 Download the project: